lifs-tools/lipidspace/libraries/cpp-httplib/README.md

 It's extremely easy to setup.
 Just include the **httplib.h** file in your code!

-NOTE: This library uses 'blocking' socket I/O. If you are looking for a library with 'non-blocking' socket I/O, this is not the one that you want.
+NOTE: This is a multi-threaded 'blocking' HTTP library.
+If you are looking for a 'non-blocking' library, this is not the one that you want.

 Simple examples
 ---------------

-#### Server (Multi-threaded)
+#### Server

 ```c++
 #define CPPHTTPLIB_OPENSSL_SUPPORT